Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 Dry acid is sodium bisulfate, which, as the name suggests, contains sulfates.
 Over time, sulfates can build up and start to attack the structure of your pool.

 On the other hand, muriatic acid is chlorine-based and is also produced by the body as stomach acid.
-This will not adversely affect the pool’s structure.
-It is also typically cheaper than dry acid.
+It will not adversely affect the pool’s structure and is typically cheaper than dry acid.

 The importance of maintaining the pH level in a pool